Michael Johnson (sprinter): After retirement

 Johnson was one of the Olympic torch bearers in the relay in the run up to the London 2012 Olympics, carrying it to Stonehenge and Salisbury Cathedral in Wiltshire.

 In the summer of 2018, Johnson was co-captain and a coach for Godspeed, a flag football team made of former professional American football players that participated in the American Flag Football League (AFFL).
 The team were crowned the champions of participating pro teams but lost in the final match to the amateur champion team.

 In September 2018, Johnson suffered a stroke that affected his left side.
 By November, he stated he was almost "back to normal", and attributed his successful recovery to the "Olympic mindset".
 In connection with his 54th birthday in 2021, he states that he has fully recovered.

 In 2024, he launched a new Track and Field League, Grand Slam Track, ahead of the 2025 season start.
+In December 2025, Grand Slam Track confirmed they had filed for bankruptcy.
+Grand Slam Track has expressed its intention to return for a 2026 season once its financial obligations are resolved.

+Broadcasting

+Since retiring from competitive track in 2001, Johnson has worked as a television pundit, often for the BBC in the United Kingdom, where he has also written columns for the Daily Telegraph and The Times newspapers.

+Johnson first worked for the BBC at the World Championships in 2001.
+He subsequently was part of the BBC's presenting team at the 2004 Olympic Games in Athens, 2008 Olympic Games in Beijing, 2012 Olympic Games in London, 2016 Olympic Games in Rio de Janeiro, 2020 Olympic Games in Tokyo, and 2024 Olympic Games in Paris.
+In addition, he has worked on the 2002 Commonwealth Games in Manchester, 2006 Commonwealth Games in Melbourne, 2010 Commonwealth Games in Delhi, 2014 Commonwealth Games in Glasgow, 2018 Commonwealth Games in Gold Coast and 2022 Commonwealth Games in Birmingham.
+Johnson has also worked for the BBC at the World Championships, but did not take part in the 2025 World Athletics Championships after deciding to focus on Grand Slam Track.

+He was in the BBC commentary booth for the men's 400 meters final in Rio de Janeiro to see his world record broken by Wayde van Niekerk, saying about van Niekerk's performance, "Oh my God!
+From lane eight, a world record.
+He took it out so quick.
+I have never seen anything from 200 to 400 like that.
+That was a massacre from Wayde van Niekerk.
+He just put those guys away."